phillipeaton/VecForth/README.md

    1. Rename the compiled binary to `CART.BIN` and transfer it to the VecFever as a storage device

-   1. Press Button 4 on the joystick to run the target binary.
+   1. Press Button 4 on the controller to run the target binary.

-   Alternatively, you could simply copy the binary to the VecFever or any other programmable multicart and run it, just like any other ROM binary.
+   Alternatively, you could simply copy the binary to the VecFever or any other programmable multicart or and run it, just like any other target binary.

 1. **Boot the VecForth system**

-   If you managed the above steps on the VecFever and the PC Tera Term is setup correctly, VecForth has already booted and on the terminal screen there will be a VecForth message and an OK prompt.
+   If you managed the above steps on the VecFever and the PC Tera Term is setup correctly, VecForth will have already booted up and on the terminal screen there will be a VecForth message and an OK prompt.

    ```
    VecForth v1.0 2020-07-12 Phillip Eaton
    based on 6809 CamelForth v1.1 2016-03-20
    OK-0
    ```

-   At the OK prompt on the terminal, type `1 2 +` and hit enter, if the terminal returns `3` then it's working!
+   At the OK prompt on the terminal, type `1 2 +` and hit Enter, if the terminal returns `3` then it's working!

    ```
    OK-0 1 2 + .
 3
    OK-0
    ```

-   Try typing `words` and hit enter, for a list of all the words in the dictionary you can run.
+   Try typing `words` and hit Enter, for a list of all the words in the dictionary you can run.

 **Optional:**

 - **Install VIDE for debugging, reference and tools**

-  One of Forth major advantages is that it provides a user command prompt terminal that runs on the target computer so having an emulator isn't so necessary.
+  One of Forths major advantages is that it provides a user command prompt terminal that runs on the target computer, so having a Vectrex emulator isn't so necessary.
 However, if you want to poke around inside the Forth target code, you can use the VIDE debugger with the compiled target binary and a corresponding `.cnt` file that is also produced by the cross-compiler.
+(Currently removed, will be reinstated soon!)

 #### [Back to top](#VecForth)